drhsqlite/fossil-mirror/www/whyallinone.md

       apply to only *some* Fossil features.
-The initial impetus behind this feature was that one of our users wanted Markdown to be rendered with different indentation in forum posts than in embedded documentation owing to the inherent differences between the two presentation modalities.
-Yet, when a user taking advantage of this feature wishes to change a UI element common to all Fossil features — say, to change the font for literal code blocks — they can still make that sort of global change, the per-feature CSS inheriting all skin changes it doesn’t explicitly override.
+The initial impetus behind this feature was that one of our users wanted Markdown to be rendered with different indentation in forum posts than in [embedded documentation][edoc] owing to the inherent differences between the two presentation modalities.

+      A user taking advantage of this per-feature CSS capability who wishes to change a UI element common to all Fossil features — say, to change the font for literal code blocks — may still make such a change globally.
+Opting into this per-feature CSS doesn’t fork all skinning efforts: UI elements not explicitly reskinned on a per-feature basis inherit the global skinning.

+      But it goes futher.
+Fossil has a feature for [project-specific extensions](./serverext.wiki), which backs the [SQLite Release
+      Checklist][srckl], for instance.
+You wouldn’t know by looking at that page that it’s produced by software that isn’t actually part of Fossil: the extension only delivers the core of the page, and Fossil’s skining wraps it in a way that lets it inherit all of the project-level skinning customizations.

-      Speaking of Markdown, unifying all of these features within Fossil means we have a single Markdown interpreter common to all elements.
+  9. Unifying all of these features within Fossil means we have a single Markdown interpreter common to all elements.
 If you lash multiple software systems together, even if they can all agree on Markdown as a common document markup